Our website uses cookies for statistical purposes.

 The residence permit for investment purposes

-(real estate, substantial capital contributions)
+(substantial capital contributions)

 Type of investments available for residency purposes